The Environment and Climate Change Law Review: Chile

 Law No. 19,300 does not directly regulate how climate change should be addressed in this context, which has led to different results: while some rulings order the agencies to include climate change as a risk factor to be assessed, others directly hold that climate change must not be part of environmental impact assessment processes.

-However, when analysing the operational continuity of a mining project, the Environmental Court mandated consideration of the effects of climate change in recharging an aquifer in the environmental impact assessment.34 This last ruling is in line with the text of the CC Bill, whose Article 36 mandates to consider climate change in the relevant environmental variables whenever a project is being assessed in the SEIA.
-Further regulations are entrusted to regulations to be drafted by the MMA.
+However, when analysing the operational continuity of a mining project, the Environmental Court mandated consideration of the effects of climate change in recharging an aquifer in the environmental impact assessment.35 This last ruling is in line with the text of the CC Bill, whose current Article 39, as mentioned above, mandates to consider climate change in the relevant environmental variables whenever a project is being assessed in the SEIA.

 In any case, it is expected that in the context of increased awareness of climate change, even in the absence of specific statutes ordering to address climate change when assessing a particular project in the SEIA, it is foreseeable that agencies will start to look closer at these issues when assessing and approving projects and activities within such a system.